vvvv/visualprogramming.net/content/blog/2024/Development News/Introducing-RPLidar/index.md

 Dear scanners of surfaces,

-we're happy to announce that we now have stable support for ZED stereo cameras by [Slamtec](https://www.slamtec.com/).
+we're happy to announce that we now have stable support for RPLidar devices by [Slamtec](https://www.slamtec.com/).

 [![](header-logo.png)](https://www.slamtec.com/)